snehilvj/dmc-docs/docs/theme-switch-components/themeswitch.md

 ### Example 2: Theme Switch with Clientside Callback

-This example shows how to use the `Switch` component with icon labels to create a theme switcher.
+This example shows how to use the `Switch` component with icon labels to create a theme switch component.
 A clientside callback updates the `data-mantine-color-scheme` attribute to `'light'` or `'dark'`.
 The `Switch` is set with `persistence=True` to retain the selected theme even after a browser refresh.